CogentRoleplayCommunity/FogentRoleplay/README.md

 The Core Rules are the foundation and narrative engine for your game.

 Learning any new TTRPG system can feel daunting.
-Luckily, this super nerd (I'm the super nerd) has prepared a video playlist breaking down each of the rules in bite-sized digestible chunks, that even your mom who's never played a TTRPG could learn, I know so because mine did.
+Luckily, to make it easy to learn, I created a video playlist breaking down each of the rules in bite-sized digestible chunks , that even your mom who's never played a TTRPG could learn, I know so because mine did.

 The rules have been listed in the order of importance to someone learning the game for the first time.
 Click the video below to be taken to the video walkthrough of the rules.